September 19, 2015

 The Importance of Blogging as a Freelancer

 Blogging is gold.
 There is really no better indirect approach for driving people to visit your website and try your goods or services.
 Voicing opinions, writing reviews, teaching, and more are all great ways to prove to your audience that you mean business.
-Blogging also proves you are human and in the end you are working for what you’re passionate about.
+Blogging also proves you are human and in the end, you are working for what you’re passionate about.
 Anyone looking to freelance full-time or part-time should be blogging.
 There’s no excuse not to with so many outlets available.
 If you aren’t currently blogging you are losing opportunities, you didn’t even know existed.

 Blogging starts with self-discovery

 You can blog about virtually anything you want.
-There are millions of blogs online that exist because someone or some community are passionate about a certain topic or idea.
+There are millions of blogs online that exist because someone or some community is passionate about a certain topic or idea.
 If someone else has a blog about the same topics as you, find a way to make yours unique or offer a different format to give users a different perspective.
-It’s okay to have competition.
+It’s okay to have a competition.

 Beginning your own blog may seem like a challenge, but you just have to ask yourself what it is you are passionate about.
 I guarantee you if you aren’t passionate about whatever it is you decide to blog about, you will fail.